argoproj/argo-cd/docs/operator-manual/security.md

 services.

-To rotate the bearer token used by Argo CD, the token can be deleted (e.g. using kubectl) which causes kuberentes to generate a new secret with a new bearer token.
+To rotate the bearer token used by Argo CD, the token can be deleted (e.g. using kubectl) which causes kubernetes to generate a new secret with a new bearer token.
 The new token can be re-inputted to Argo CD by re-running `argocd cluster add`.
 Run the following commands against the *_managed_*
 cluster: